5 Treasured Old Timey Sweet Recipes from My Grandma's Food Journal

 1 tablespoon butter

-Boil the ingredients until thickened and pour over cake.
-This makes a nice cherry colored glaze.
+1. Boil the ingredients until thickened and pour over cake.

 Suggestion: Serve with whipped cream.

-This numbered 236 page journal could have been utilized for a number of things.
+This numbered 236-page journal could have been utilized for several things.
 My grandparents kept logs of their vacation trips writing notes in smaller booklets and often jotting down notations onto the back of postcards of places where they stayed.

-While the overall condition of the journal is not in the best condition, the Endleaves are particularly beautiful.
-After all of these pictures of family members and the desserts that they shared with my grandmother (and tried and tested by me these many years later) I decided to show you the dazzling colors of this journal's marblized endleaves as a final photo.
+While the journal's overall condition is not in the best shape, the endleaves are particularly beautiful.
+After all of these pictures of family members and the desserts that they shared with my grandmother (and tried and tested by me these many years later), I decided to show you the dazzling colors of this journal's marbleized endleaves as a final photo.

 © 2010 Peggy Woods